dblanding/diy-ROS-robot/README.md

 * Localization using AMCL
 * Path Planning to find the best route from initial pose to goal pose.

-Navigation is launched from the `robo_nav` package, residing inside the `my_robot` folder.
+Navigation is launched from the `robot_nav` package, residing inside the `my_robot` folder.
 And there really isn't very much there.
 Just some launch files, parameters, and maps.

 To operate the robot, refer to these [operating instructions](docs/operate-robot.md).